OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     the family-rank ancestor node of n' is the same as the name-string of the family-rank ancestor node of n.

-    (Example: Source node _Plasmodiophora diplantherae_ from Index Fungorum, in Protozoa, has one workspace candidate derived from NCBI and another from WoRMS.
-Because the source node and the NCBI candidate both claim to be in a taxon with name 'Phytomyxea', while the WoRMS candidate has no applicable lineage in common, the NCBI candidate is chosen.)
+    _Example:_ Source node _Plasmodiophora diplantherae_ from Index
+    Fungorum, in Protozoa, has one workspace candidate derived from NCBI and another from WoRMS.
+Because the source node and the NCBI candidate both claim to be in a taxon with name 'Phytomyxea', while the WoRMS candidate has no near lineage in common, the NCBI candidate is chosen.

     The details are complicated because (a) every pair of nodes have at least _some_ of their lineage in common, and (b) genus names do not provide any information when comparing species nodes with the same name-string, so for species we can't just look at the parent taxon.
 The exact rule used is the following:
     Define the 'quasiparent name' of n, q(n), to be the name-string of the nearest ancestor of n whose name-string is not a prefix of n's name-string.
 (For example, the quasiparent of a species would typically be